San Diego Hate Crimes Lawyer

 Understanding Penal Code Section 422.6

-California PC 422.6 makes it a stand-alone crime to interfere with someone else's civil rights, disturbing the peace or damage or destroy their property, because of one or more of the following actual or perceived characteristics of the victim:
+California PC 422.6 makes it a stand-alone crime to interfere with someone else’s civil rights, unlike disturbing the peace or damage and destruction of their property, because of one or more of the following actual or perceived characteristics of the victim:

 A person’s mental and physical disability.